nickc1/nickc1.github.io/skNLA.md

 {% endhighlight %}

-The next step is to then fit the data and calculate the distance from the training set to the testing set.
+Next, we need to fit the training data (rebuild the a shadow manifold) and make predictions for the test set.

 {% highlight python linenos %}
 NLA.fit(Xtrain, ytrain) #fit the data (rebuilding the attractor)